speechbrain/speechbrain/README.md

 # SpeechBrain Roadmap

-As a community-based and open source project, SpeechBrain needs the help of its community to grow in the right direction.
+As a community-based and open-source project, SpeechBrain needs the help of its community to grow in the right direction.
 Opening the roadmap to our users enables the toolkit to benefit from new ideas, new research axes, or even new technologies.
 The roadmap, available on our [Discourse](https://speechbrain.discourse.group/t/speechbrain-a-community-roadmap/179) lists all the changes and updates that need to be done in the current version of SpeechBrain.
 Users are more than welcome to propose new items via new Discourse topics!

 # Learning SpeechBrain

 We provide users with different resources to learn how to use SpeechBrain:
 - General information can be found on the [website](https://speechbrain.github.io).
-- We offer many tutorials, you can start from the [basic ones](https://speechbrain.github.io/tutorial_basics.html) about SpeechBrain basic functionalities and building blocks.
+- We offer many tutorials, you can start from the [basic ones](https://speechbrain.github.io/tutorial_basics.html) about SpeechBrain's basic functionalities and building blocks.
 We provide also more advanced tutorials (e.g SpeechBrain advanced, signal processing ...).
 You can browse them via the Tutorials drop-down menu on [SpeechBrain website](https://speechbrain.github.io) in the upper right.
 - Details on the SpeechBrain API, how to contribute, and the code are given in the [documentation](https://speechbrain.readthedocs.io/en/latest/index.html).

 # License